-My Best Wallpaper Hanging Tips – Choose a Quality Wallpaper
+My Best Wallpaper Hanging Tips

 Wallpaper comes in double rolls, which can be confusing if you aren’t familiar with this.
 A double roll is just one large roll – not two rolls of wallpaper.
 Once you understand that, measure your space not once, but twice.
 Make sure you account for matching the pattern and the size of the repeat in the pattern.
 A pattern with a smaller repeat is always better because you’ll have less waste.
 If you’ve never wallpapered, I’d have someone else check your measurements too.
 I always have Mark double check mine.

-My Best Wallpaper Hanging Tips – Have the Right Tools
+Have the Right Tools

 So, I just talked about wallpaper paste.
 I got this from my local hardware store for under $15.
 I’ve also used wallpaper paste that I purchased at Lowe’s in the past.
-The person helping me at the hardware store did tell me that they sell a paste that is specifically for the pre-pasted paper I mentioned above, so I guess you could use this kind of paste and skip the water part for pre-pasted papers.
+The person helping me at the hardware store did tell me that they sell a paste that is specifically for the pre-pasted paper that I mentioned above, so I guess you could use this kind of paste and skip the water part for pre-pasted papers.
 You need scissors to cut your lengths of paper, a level to make sure your pattern stays straight, a damp washcloth to wipe up any glue, a plastic smoother, and a sharp snap-off blade to trim along corner and ceiling joints.

 This cutting tool with snap off blade is invaluable.
 You must have a sharp blade to get a clean cut.
 If your blade isn’t sharp enough, you’ll get a snagged edge or tear.
 I snapped off the end of the blade after each wallpaper section.
 These tools are inexpensive, so I don’t hesitate to snap off the end of the blade after each use.
 It’s worth it to me to insure a smooth cut.